microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-outlook-authz.md

 3. Perform a full data resync of the resource to identify the changes that were not delivered as notifications.

-## Future-proof the code handling lifecycle notifications
+## Future-proof the code handling life cycle notifications

-In the future Microsoft Graph will add more types of subscription lifecycle notifications.
+In the future Microsoft Graph will add more types of subscription life cycle notifications.
 They will be posted to the same endpoint: **lifecycleNotificationUrl**, but they will have a different value under **lifecycleEvent** and may contain a slightly different schema and properties, specific to the scenario for which they will be issued.

-You should implement your code in a future-proof way so it does not break when Microsoft Graph introduces new types of lifecycle notifications.
+You should implement your code in a future-proof way so it does not break when Microsoft Graph introduces new types of life cycle notifications.
 We recommend the following approach:

 1. Explicitly identify each notification as an event that you support, using the **lifecycleEvent** property.
 For example, look for the `"lifecycleEvent": "subscriptionRemoved"` property to identify a specific event, and handle it.

-2. Watch for announcements of notifications for new scenarions, as there may be more types of lifecycle notifications in the future.
+2. Watch for announcements of notifications for new scenarions, as there may be more types of life cycle notifications in the future.

-3. In your app, ignore any lifecycle events that the app does not recognize, and log them to gain awareness.
+3. In your app, ignore any life cycle events that the app does not recognize, and log them to gain awareness.

-4. At your discretion, look up the related documentation for new lifecycle notifications and implement support for them as appropriate.
+4. At your discretion, look up the related documentation for new life cycle notifications and implement support for them as appropriate.

 ## See also